-First visit of Abel Chapman (hunter, naturalist and writer), English egg collectors know about the marvellous Spanish far south.
+First visit of Abel Chapman (hunter, naturalist and writer), English egg collectors knows about the marvellous Spanish far south.
+He writes the book Wild Spain where he exposes the natural values of Doñana.
 He is the first to point out the Euro African character of Doñana and its importance for the migratory birds.

 First photographs of Doñana´s wildlife by R. B. Lodge.
 This is to be considered like the first visit to Doñana with a constructive purpose.

 Mr. Guillermo Garvey buy El Coto from the Count of Niebla, last representative of the House of Medina Sidonia.
 Hunting start becoming a profitable business.

 The Duke of Tarifa brings another golden era to Doñana.
 He enlarges the Palace and build the Pier of La Plancha.
 He also supports and finances Adolfo Shulten works in his search without success of Tartessos signs in the Guadalquivir River mouth.
 The king Alfonso XIII is often seen hunting in Doñana.